EvitaKnits/stitch-space/README.md

 ## 9. Future Development

+- Add Password Reset functionality for users that have forgotten their password or want to change it.
+- Add a user-level rating which averages the ratings on all their pieces and displays it in the Profile sidebar of the My Stitch Space page.
 - Add filters to uploaded images.
-- Expand to more obscure fibre arts
+- Expand to more obscure fibre arts.
-- Allow users to indicate where a piece belongs to more than one art type
+- Allow users to indicate where a piece belongs to more than one art type.
-- Allow users to be included on the same piece where they've collaborated
+- Allow users to be included on the same piece where they've collaborated.

 ## 10. Credits